vero-code/stream-refinery/README.md

 2.  **Transport:** Confluent Cloud (Kafka) streams the raw data to the `raw-data` topic.
 3.  **Intelligence:** Google Vertex AI (Gemini) processes the JSON, fixes typos, and enriches the data.
 4.  **Output:** Clean, validated data is produced back to the `clean-data` topic in real-time.
+5.  **Visualization:** A Streamlit dashboard consumes both topics to display a live side-by-side comparison with a history stack.

 ## Setup